jacksleight/blade-snip/README.md

 # Blade Snip

-Blade Snip allows you to extract and reuse parts of a blade template in a single file.
+Blade Snip allows you to extract and reuse parts of a blade template within a single file.
 Snips are basically inline partials:

 ```blade
 <div class="products">